Aliases for ABL2 Gene

 Previous HGNC Symbols for ABL2 Gene

 This gene encodes a member of the Abelson family of nonreceptor tyrosine protein kinases.
 The protein is highly similar to the c-abl oncogene 1 protein, including the tyrosine kinase, SH2 and SH3 domains, and it plays a role in cytoskeletal rearrangements through its C-terminal F-actin- and microtubule-binding sequences.
 This gene is expressed in both normal and tumor cells, and is involved in translocation with the ets variant 6 gene in leukemia.
 Multiple alternatively spliced transcript variants encoding different protein isoforms have been found for this gene. [provided by RefSeq, Nov 2009]

 GeneCards Summary for ABL2 Gene

 ABL2 (ABL Proto-Oncogene 2, Non-Receptor Tyrosine Kinase) is a Protein Coding gene.
 Diseases associated with ABL2 include Leukemia.
-Among its related pathways are Ras signaling pathway and ERK Signaling.
+Among its related pathways are Guidance Cues and Growth Cone Motility and ErbB signaling pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ABL1.

 UniProtKB/Swiss-Prot for ABL2 Gene